nsoimaru/profilesapi/readme.md

-# Django Rest Frameowrk Usser Authentication Satarter Project
+# DRF User Authentication Starter Project

 ## For Personal Use